-As they traversed the next several walkways, Cream could suddenly hear the rushing sounds of wind blow about nearby.
+As they traversed the next several walkways, Cream could suddenly hear the rushing sounds of wind blowing nearby.
 The noise came from a partially opened hatch at the end.
-Opening the hatch, the group entered a wide open area at the very bottom of the Plate.
+Opening the hatch, the group entered a wide-open area at the very bottom of the Plate.
 An assortment of platforms interconnected with catwalks spanned the underside of Sector 4.
-Beneath them, a hundred meters down, were the Sector 4 Slums.
+A hundred metres beneath them were the Sector 4 Slums.

 Bark sidled up to the edge of the platform they were on and looked down.
 He let out a nervous gulp.
 “Shit, now that’s a drop,” he commented in a low voice as he backed away.